- 30 May 2023

 Advanced Settings

-- If enabled, all connections for this adapter will fetch prevention policies associated with the devices.
+- Get devices policies - Select this option to fetch prevention policies associated with the devices.

-- Avoid AWS duplications - Select to avoid returning duplicate AWS machines when using the scroll API.
-In the event that a duplicate hostname, serial number, or IP address is detected, the most recent device is fetched.
+- Avoid device duplications based on local IP address and account ID - Select this option to avoid returning duplicate machines when using the scroll API.
+If a duplicate hostname, serial number, or IP address is detected, the most recent device is fetched.

-- Filter AWS duplications based on hostname - Select to avoid returning duplicate AWS machines based on a hostname when using the scroll API.
-In the event that a duplicate hostname is detected, only the most recent device is fetched.
+- Avoid device duplications based on hostname - Select this option to avoid returning duplicate machines based on a hostname when using the scroll API.
+If a duplicate hostname is detected, only the most recent device is fetched.

 - Fetch devices last logged in users - Select this option to fetch the last 10 users who logged in for each device.